jumiverse/jumiverse.github.io/preview/take-ownership.md

 - from victim to vulnerable: Victims accept their vulnerability and realise they have agency too.
 They take responsibility and become problem-solvers.

 5. Identify your life script

+What to do:
+- Stop complaining and acting like a victim.
+- Refuse to let others rescue you and Ask directly for what you want from others.
+- stop listening to their complaints.
+- When they play the victim: ask them, “What do you want from me?”
+-
+- Do not contribute to making anyone into a bad guy.
+- Do not take sides.
+- Do not ignore or discount feelings.
+- Do not discount the importance of the situation.
+- Do not create secrets.
+- Do not rescue.
+- Do not play two against one Drama Triangle game.

+- “I can see that you are upset/angry/sad because ...”
+- “It’s hard when ..You’d like to ...”
+- "Do you need anything from me right now?”

 ## Links